Khorasan group: Criticism of term

+Some independent experts and Syrian officials questioned whether the group was distinct from Nusra Front.
+In an interview with Al Jazeera on 27 May 2015, Nusra Front leader Abu Mohammad al-Julani, stated that the al-Nusra Front did not have intentions to "target the West", while warning against Western Coalition airstrikes.
+He also alleged that "there is nothing called [the] Khorasan group.
+The Americans came up with it to deceive the public".

 A 23 September 2014 article by the Carnegie Endowment for International Peace stated that "the sudden flurry of revelations about the 'Khorasan Group' in the past two weeks smacks of strategic leaks and political spin".
 The article also stated that "Whatever one decides to call it, this is not likely to be an independent organization, but rather a network-within-the-network, assigned to deal with specific tasks."

 In an article in The Intercept, journalists Glenn Greenwald and Murtaza Hussain stated that "There are serious questions about whether the Khorasan Group even exists in any meaningful or identifiable manner", describing reports of the group as "propagandistic and legal rationale" for military intervention.
 Similarly, according to an analysis in Conflict News, "the US government made the decision to bomb this Wolf Group of Jabhat Al-Nusra, and then later came up with a way to sell to the public.
 This strategy ended up in the creation of 'Khorasan' a group which never existed in any form beyond the statements of US officials."

-On 27 May 2015, in an exclusive interview with Al Jazeera, the leader of the al-Nusra Front, Abu Mohammed al-Golani, stated that the al-Nusra Front did not have intentions to "target the West", referring to North America and Europe, while warning against Western Coalition airstrikes.
-He also alleged that "there is nothing called [the] Khorasan group.
-The Americans came up with it to deceive the public".